 - Secure service to service communication

-Other then sidecar proxies all service mesh solutions have some kind of controller which defines how sidecar containers should work.
+Other then sidecar proxies all service mesh solutions have some controller which defines how sidecar containers should work.
 Service mesh control plane is the central place to manage the service mesh and service proxies.
-The service mesh control plane records a lot of network information, so it is a network monitoring tool also.
+The service mesh control plane records network information, so it is a network monitoring tool also.

 Linkerd2 and Istio